potibm/kasseapparat/doc/manual.md

 ![screenshot of guestlist](pos-list.png)

 _Products with a list_ will open an additional window, where you can find a list of persons (1).
-Once you click on the buttons (2) associtated with the users this will be added to the cart (+1 means "plus an additional person" and so on).
+Once you click on the buttons (2) associated with the users this will be added to the cart (+1 means "plus an additional person" and so on).

-On the left side of the window you may search for those people (3).
-The Buttons contain letters A to Z, spaces (\_), delete the last char (<X) and delete the whole searchterm (x).
+On the left side of the window you may search for these people (3).
+The Buttons contain letters A to Z, spaces (\_), delete the last character (<X) and delete the whole searchterm (x).

 In very rare circumstances you may add a manual entry (without a selected person) using the yellow "manual" button (4).